 - Join in the life and rhythms of the EMM Thailand team.

 - Grasp mission strategy and the relevant issues of the region.

 - Pray for opportunities to witness and disciple others.

 - Seek God’s calling for future engagement.

-All mission interns are engaged in Launch, EMM’s discipleship training course, before and during their internships.
+All long-term and short-term workers engage in Launch, EMM’s discipleship training course, before and during their assignments.
 Phase one of Launch includes personal discipleship activities through online modules.
-For phase two of Launch, interns spend two weeks learning alongside their Launch cohort (a group of other interns and long-term workers preparing for service) before heading to their outreach locations.
-In phase three of Launch, interns continue to connect online with their Launch cohort as they join a long-term missionary in the country of service.
+For phase two of Launch, participants spend two weeks at the end of June learning alongside their Launch cohort (a group of others preparing for service) before heading to their outreach locations.
+In phase three of Launch, workers continue to connect online with their Launch cohort for up to a year as they navigate ministry in their country of service.